 A common investigative technique in law enforcement is to collect fingerprints at the scene of a crime.
 At the time of collection, it’s not known who those fingerprints belong to, so the goal is wholesale collection for later analysis.
 Those fingerprints are later matched against a database of fingerprints with known owners to identify specific people.

-Browser fingerprinting works in the same way: the wholesale collection of as many browser identification points as possible at a website that can then be later matched against the browser characteristics of known people.
-In both types of fingerprinting, analysis may not reveal the identify of a person but can still show that the same person performed different activities.
+Web browser fingerprinting, also called canvas fingerprinting, works in a similar way.
+It involves the wholesale collection of browser identification points that can then be matched against the browser characteristics of known people.
+In both types of fingerprinting, analysis may not reveal the identity of a person but can show that the same person performed different activities.

 Most privacy enthusiasts are aware that the primary way in which they can be identified online is through the use of their IP address.
-TCP/IP, the protocol suite that the internet uses, necessarily requires that your IP address be sent with every request in order for the web server to know where to send the response.
+TCP/IP, the protocol suite that the internet uses, necessarily requires that your IP address be sent with every request so the web server knows where to send the response.

 Let’s look at a standard Nginx access log entry of a request using the Safari browser.
 It looks like this:

 22.214.171.124 - - [18/Apr/2017:08:04:17 -0300] "GET /using-expressvpn-with-ubuntu-linux-mint-or-debian-linux/HTTP/1.1" 200 12539 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_4) AppleWebKit/603.1.30 (KHTML, like Gecko) Version/10.1 Safari/603.1.30"

 My IP address, browser, and operating system are included in the request.
 The browser and operating system are included in the user agent string which is this part of the request: